 One of the Categories for Business Model Analytics is Retention.

 It fits into the thesis around LTV/CLV (Customer Lifetime Value), whereby New Customers who become Repeat Customers will drive the majority of sales into the future.
-Quantifying the effects of that loyalty is the challenge, which is why we dig into the Analytics around Retention.
+Quantifying the effects of that loyalty is a challenge, which is why we dig into the Analytics around Retention.

 - Repeat Customers Spend More & Drive BM Profitability